turnrye/cs6460-turnrye/milestone-2.md

 Interesting as well, this survey found that nearly 2/3 of learners reported that their learning took place for reasons other than change.
 I'm interested to consider how the responses change as users report varying levels of experience (daily users vs first time users); this analysis is still yet to be completed.

+Finally, regardless of whether you're a framework user daily or have just researched it, the material you learn is immediately put to use.
+Over half of the responses were this way.

 Regression analysis will be performed this week to consider how prior formal education or specific tools may cause different learning outcomes.

+# Next Steps

+My next steps include performing the interviews and finishing the analysis of the survey data.
+Once both of those are complete, I will begin preparing my final materials.

 # References